sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Services_Guide/Appcelerator_Analytics/Building_Queries.md

 ![query_builder_02_latest](/Images/appc/download/attachments/51250946/query_builder_02_latest.png)

-For first-time users of the Custom Queries feature, a description of the Custom Queries feature will be displayed when the **Custom Queries** tab is selected.
+{{% alert title="⚠️ Warning" color="primary" %}}For first-time users of the Custom Queries feature, a description of the Custom Queries feature will be displayed when the **Custom Queries** tab is selected.
 To navigate to the Custom Queries feature, click the **Go to Custom Queries** button.
-To prevent the description of the Custom Queries feature being displayed again, select **Do not show this page again**.
+To prevent the description of the Custom Queries feature being displayed again, select **Do not show this page again**.{{% /alert %}}

 To create a custom query, refer to [Creating Custom Queries](https://docs.axway.com/bundle/Appcelerator_Dashboard_allOS_en/page/creating_custom_queries.html).